 Many reputable therapists and life coaches will tell you that there are two main reasons why resolutions fail within the first month of making them.
 One is due to a lack of accountability.
 The other has to do with not seeing immediate results.
 Well, if you want to have more mind-blowing sex, your spouse can serve as your accountability partner and, if you incorporate some of the things that I'm about to share with you, you'll be well on your way to seeing some pretty earth-shattering results!

-Are you ready to make 2019 the year of the best sex you've ever had in your entire married life?
+Are you ready to make this the year of the best sex you've ever had in your entire married life?
 Read on below.

 Interior designers say it all of the time — the bedroom is for sex and sleep.
 But does your bedroom convey that kind of message?
 In other words, how sexy is that room in your house?
 If it's about as sexy as one of your kid's rooms, there's no time like the present to give it an upgrade.

 As far as wall colors go, couples with caramel-colored ones reportedly get it on no less than three times a week, although eggplant and shades of blue can also get you in the mood.
 If it's time for a new mattress, a Sapira hybrid by Leesa one is firm and also absorbs a considerable amount of "movement noise" (if you've got kids).
 As far as bedding goes, cotton sheets with a real 200-thread count are affordable and comfortable.
 The color of them is up to you, but don't underestimate the power of some crisp white sheets.
 Word on the street is they subconsciously turn us on (which is a part of the reason why hotels use them).